Chetan-Raut/Food-villa/README.md

   </a>
 </div>

-Food villa is a user-friendly website that allows users to find and order food from their favorite restaurants.
-It is built using Bootstrap, jQuery, ensuring a seamless and intuitive user experience.
-The website offers a variety of features that make it a convenient way to order food.

 ## Features

 - **Restaurant Search:** Users can easily search for restaurants based on various criteria such as cuisine type, location, and ratings.